 The Company's portfolio of investments held in the Trust Account is comprised of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities, or a combination thereof.
 The Company's investments held in the Trust Account are classified as trading securities.
 Trading securities are presented on the balance sheets at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of these securities is included in income from investments held in Trust Account are determined using available market information.
+Gains and losses resulting from the change in fair value of these securities is included in interest earned on investments held in Trust Account in the accompanying statements of operations.
+The estimated fair values of investments held in the Trust Account are determined using available market information.
 Investments held in the Trust Account are characterized as Level 1 investments within the fair value hierarchy under ASC Topic 820, "Fair Value Measurements and Disclosures".